Diamonds in the Ruff

 Rocky needs a home where a family member is present most of the day.
 He cannot be alone longer than 3 hours due to both his separation anxiety and trouble holding his bladder as a result of his diabetes.

-Rocky's new family will need to be comfortable with him being mostly blind and able to accommodate for this.
+Rocky's new family will need to be comfortable with him being blind and able to accommodate for this.

 Rocky's new family will need to be able to give him two insulin injections a day to manage his diabetes.